DataDog/integrations-core/mysql/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-For mySQL 8.0+ create the datadog user with native password:
+For mySQL 8.0+ create the `datadog` user with the native password hashing method:

 ```
 mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED WITH mysql_native_password by '<UNIQUEPASSWORD>';